-That information came with the discovery of Charon in 1970 by James W. Christy with the help of Robert Sutton Harrington.
-Using Charon’s orbital period, Harrington was able to calculate the mass of the Pluto.
+That information came with the discovery of Charon in 1970 by James W. Christy and Robert Sutton Harrington.
+Using Charon’s orbital period, Harrington was able to calculate the mass of Pluto.
 Pluto’s mass turned out to be significantly less than what was previously estimated, about one-twentieth the mass of Mercury, making it the smallest planet by a wide margin.

 Fall from Planethood

 Pluto’s descent from planethood continued into the ’90s.
-With the discovery of Quaoar, Sedna, Eris, Makemake and other trans-neptunium objects in the Kuiper Belt with similar characteristics as Pluto, the debate began amongst astronomers as to the true nature of these planetary objects.
+With the discovery of Quaoar, Sedna, Eris, Makemake, and other trans-neptunium objects in the Kuiper Belt with similar characteristics as Pluto, the debate began amongst astronomers as to the true nature of these planetary objects.

-Nearly 30 years after it’s discovery, astronomers determined that Pluto was too small to be responsible for orbital discrepancies seen in Uranus and Neptune.
+Nearly 30 years after its discovery, astronomers determined that Pluto was too small to be responsible for orbital discrepancies seen in Uranus and Neptune.

 Pluto's Present Day Classification

-Pluto was finally classified as a dwarf planet in 2006 during their 26th General Assembly of the International Astronomical Union by failing to meet the IAU’s new classification of planets.
+Pluto was finally classified as a dwarf planet in 2006 during the 26th General Assembly of the International Astronomical Union by failing to meet the IAU’s new classification of planets.

 Pluto fails to meet the third condition.
-Pluto’s mass is substantially less than the combined mass of the other objects in its orbit, in contrast to Earth, which is 1.7 million times mass in its orbit (excluding the Moon).
+Pluto’s mass is substantially less than the combined mass of the other objects in its orbit, in contrast to Earth, which is 1.7 million times the mass of objects within its orbit (excluding the Moon).

 Public reception to the IAU decision was mixed.
 Many accepted the reclassification, but some sought to overturn the decision with online petitions urging the IAU to consider reinstatement.

 This resolution was also made on March 13, 2007, Pluto Planet Day.
-The Illinois Senate passed a similar resolution in 2009, on the basis that Clyde Tombaugh, the discoverer of Pluto, was born in Illinois.
+The Illinois Senate passed a similar resolution in 2009 because Clyde Tombaugh, the discoverer of Pluto, was born in Illinois.
 The resolution asserted that Pluto was “unfairly downgraded to a ‘dwarf’ planet” by the IAU.”

 Final Thoughts on Pluto

-I agree with the IAU.
-There is no possible way that Pluto should be considered a “planet” with equal status as the eight planets.
+The IAU got it right.
+There is no possible way Pluto should be considered a “planet” with equal status as the eight planets.
 The dwarf planet seems like an accurate designation since it acknowledges that Pluto is a planet of sorts.
 Pluto shares more characteristics with other worlds of its size, such as Ceres, Eris, Makemake, and Haumea.
-Even if we were to go back to classifying Pluto as a planet, we’ll still to draw a distinction in-between “major” planets and “minor” planets.
+Even if we were to go back to classifying Pluto as a planet, we’d still draw a distinction between “major” planets and “minor” planets.

 My only disappointment with IAU is not taking the opportunity to expand upon the standards of what it means to be a planet.
-I believe size and mass has a significant part of the equation.
+I believe size and mass are a significant part of the equation.